emora-chat/emora_stdm/docs/DialogueGraphTutorial.md

 ...
 ```

-The reason we are able to link back to the start of the conversation is because the staring state is already named.
+The reason we are able to link back to the start of the conversation is because the starting state is already named.
 This is what the line `'state': 'start'` at the top of the json dictionary means.

 We can actually use this notation to name any state we want: